mathause/cmip_warming_levels/README.md

  * Monthly temperature data (variable: `tas`, Table ID: `Lmon`) for `historical` and
    * `RCP2.6`, `RCP4.5`, `RCP6.0`, and `RCP8.5` (CMIP5)
    * `SSP1-1.9`, `SSP1-2.6`, `SSP2-4.5`, `SSP3-7.0`, and `SSP5-8.5` (CMIP6)
- * One ensemble member per model and scenario.
-Let me know if you need other ensemble members.

 ## Method
 To calculate the years when a certain `warming_level` (e.g. 1.5°C above pre-industrial) was first reached, the following method is used for every individual model:
- 1. Calculate global mean temperature (weighted with the `cos` of the latitude)
+ 1. Calculate global mean temperature (weighted with the grid cell area (`areacella`) if available, else the `cos` of the latitude is used)
  2. Calculate annual mean (Note: currently all months are weighted equally)
  3. Concatenate historical data and projection (constrained to the historical/ future time period)
  4. Subtract the mean over 1850 to 1900 (inclusive)